 • Added ingredients: Some store-bought pre-packaged chicken products may contain added ingredients, such as dyes or marinades, which could potentially contribute to the red color.
 Checking the label and ingredients list can help determine if any artificial coloring agents have been used in the product.

-See also How to cook boiling onions
+See also How to cook nectarines

 While a red appearance in cooked chicken can sometimes be normal, it is also important to ensure that the chicken is cooked thoroughly to avoid any potential risks associated with raw or undercooked chicken.
 When in doubt, it is always best to use a meat thermometer to ensure the chicken has reached a safe internal temperature.